sora7/kiririn-grabber/README.md

 Picture grabber for sites on Danbooru engine and other

 This is the very first "working" version.
-It can parse tag results from only one site (chan.sankakucomplex.com aka SankakuChannel), and can't download files (but create a .txt file with the direct links to pictures).
+It still can't download pictures (but create a .txt file with the direct links to pictures).
 You can use your favorite download manager or even DownThemAll Firefox Extension (recommended).